-Hello, I am a proud Mummy of one and I am an SAHM.
+Hello, I am a proud Mummy of two and I am an SAHM.
 Being an SAHM is a calling that does not come easy for many mothers and many seek to find a place or an outlet where they can be heard, empathised with or be inspired.
 There are many demands in recent times, with the fact that inflation in our country has been rocketing (it seems all the more so for young families!).
 SAHMs of today seek out not only to have a wholesome time of nurturing their children and building their family up by being a strong pillar of support, they are also engaging in vocations from home.

 Physical, mental, emotional struggle is something that we experience from time to time.
 While there are good days, the really bad days amplify themselves and can make one downcast.
 Besides, being distant from ex-colleagues and most friends who are working kinda isolates themselves from the ‘rest of the world’.